Robert Hawker

 Robert Hawker (1753–1827) was an Anglican priest in Devon, vicar of Charles Church, Plymouth.
 Called "Star of the West" for his popular preaching, he was known as an evangelical and author.
 The Cornish poet Robert Stephen Hawker was his grandson.

 Early life

 Hawker was born in Exeter in 1753 to Jacob Hawker, a surgeon in Exeter.
-He was married aged 19 to Anna Rains, and they had eight children altogether.
+He was married aged 19 to Anna Rains, They had eight children altogether.

 Hawker studied medicine in Plymouth under Samuel White of Bretonside, and joined the Royal Marines as assistant surgeon.
 In 1778 he entered Magdalen College, Oxford.

+He served as a curate in Plymouth and then became vicar there in 1784, serving until his death in 1827.

+He preached in London every year and launched an early Sunday School hymn book; he also published the “Poor Man” series of commentaries at a low price, so that anyone could afford to buy them.